 This active dog requires exercise in spades.
 They won’t be content with the same boring walk each day and thrive when given lots of different things to do.
 We should aim for a minimum of two hours exercise each day.
 Keep it varied by playing frisbee or catch, going for a swim or a hike or even making a makeshift agility course in your back garden.

 It is important to focus on the health of the German Shepherd and to tailor their diet to their medical needs.
 For example, those with hip dysplasia will benefit greatly from a diet that contains joint supplements and that aims to keep them trim.
-Supplements containing Glucosamine, Chondroitin and Collage (such as the Pooch & Mutt Joint Supplements) are a sensible choice for most.
+Supplements containing Glucosamine, Chondroitin and Collagen (such as Mobile Bones) are a sensible choice for most.

 You'll find a handy feeding calculator on every product page here at Pooch & Mutt to help you identify how much of our health led recipes are right for the age, size and weight of your dog.